How is the project being funded?

 Why are you proposing to reduce the width of the carriageway along the A1023?

 We are proposing to reduce the width of the road along the A1023 in certain areas of the scheme.
-This would ensure we have enough space to provide a minimum 3m wide shared-use path along the majority of the route, allowing people walking and cycling to pass each other more easily and safely.
-Alongside a proposed reduction in the speed limit closer to the M25 junction 28 roundabout, it would also help reduce vehicle speeds and create a more pedestrian and cycling friendly environment.
+This will ensure we have enough space to provide a required minimum 3m wide shared-use path along the majority of the route, allowing people walking and cycling to pass each other more easily and safely.
+Alongside a proposed reduction in the speed limit closer to the M25 junction 28 roundabout, it will also help reduce vehicle speeds and create a more pedestrian and cycling friendly environment.

-Would any trees or other vegetation need to be removed as part of the scheme?
+Will any trees or other vegetation need to be removed as part of the scheme?

 We have worked hard to limit the removal of existing vegetation as much as possible by highlighting key constraints early in the development of the scheme.
 Approximately five trees have been identified for removal on health and safety grounds because of their declining health.
 Due to their location, and considering the overall landscape, character and visual quality of the surrounding area, replacement planting has not been deemed necessary.
-An additional two trees have been identified for removal because of unavoidable conflicts with alignment of the scheme.
-These trees would be replaced with two similar species in a nearby location to provide similar screening benefits.

 Why are you proposing to reduce the speed limit along the A1023?

 We are proposing to reduce the speed limit on a section of the A1023 between the Brook Street roundabout (M25 junction 28 roundabout) and the start of the existing 30mph speed limit on the approach to the Nag's Head Lane/Wigley Bush Lane junction.
-This is currently a national speed limit section but would be reduced to 40mph.
-While our speed surveys suggest current speeds on this section are already about 40mph on average, the new speed limit would help reinforce this at all times of the day and support us in making the area safer and more pedestrian and cyclist friendly.
+This is currently a national speed limit section but will be reduced to 40mph.
+While our speed surveys suggest current speeds on this section are already about 40mph on average, the new speed limit will help reinforce this at all times of the day and support us in making the area safer and more pedestrian and cyclist friendly.

 The route forms the first part of a proposed wider future walking and cycling network in Brentwood, including a planned new east/west route between Havering and Brentwood known as Local Cycling and Walking Infrastructure Plan (LCWIP) Route 1.
 It is hoped the remaining sections of the wider route can be delivered in the future, subject to further agreement and funding.
-In the meantime, pedestrians and cyclists would be able to continue from Kavanaghs Road to Brentwood Railway Station, the town centre and other destinations via existing facilities.

 When will the scheme be constructed and how will you manage disruption?